Motorcycle Accident Attorney in Fort Wayne

 Advocating for Motorcycle Riders' Rights

 Patriotic, freedom-loving Americans who embrace the joy of riding can trust Shaw Law to handle insurance companies that represent negligent drivers.
 Our firm understands the unique challenges motorcycle accident victims face in Fort Wayne and throughout Indiana.
-Motorcycle accidents often result in serious injuries.
+Motorcycle accidents often result in personal injuries.
 With little physical protection, riders may suffer severe harm in even a minor crash.

 If you ride in Allen County or in busy intersections near downtown Fort Wayne, you know risky roads can pose unique hazards.
 Many accidents happen at high-traffic locations like Coliseum Boulevard, Dupont Road, or at the intersection of US 24 and Maplecrest Road, where many motorists may fail to notice a motorcyclist sharing the road during busy commute hours.
 Shaw Law stays informed about local collision patterns and understands how these factors impact your claim, giving your case an advantage in seeking fair results.